 - Administration overhead costs such as: salaries, office use and office equipment, postage, stationary

-- Publicity such as media (press and radio) advertising, printing, promotional materials, distribution of -promotional material ( if applicable) artwork, promotional programs/projects
+- Publicity such as media (press, radio, digital) advertising, printing, promotional materials, distribution of -promotional material (if applicable) artwork, promotional programs/projects

 - Venue hire and equipment hire (tables & chairs, staging, toilets, stalls, marquees, transport, sound & lighting)